marco-c/autowebcompat/LABELING.md

 ## Bounding boxes marked as different yet compatible - d
 ---
+#### Couples of images that are compatible, but with content differences.
 #### They look different.
 #### Mark the parts which are logically the same.
->Different advertisements, different videos loaded, time-in-clock are marked as different yet compatible.
+>Different advertisements, different videos loaded, time-in-clock, captchas are marked as different yet compatible.
 ---
 <p align="center"><img src="labeling_guide/n1.png" width=617 height=357></p>